Embodied Knowledge in Theatre and Dance: Teacher-Researcher group (EKTD)

 Teacher, Mime

-Fabián Santarciel de la Quintana is a mime performer and theatre maker.
-Graduated from the E.M.A.D (UY) and the Mime School at the AHK, he developed his career between Europe and Uruguay and since 2006 he is a mime teacher at the Mime School (AHK).
+Fabián Santarciel de la Quintana is a mime performer, theatre maker. and Artistic Director of the Mime School Graduated from the E.M.A.D (UY) and the Mime School at the AHK, he developed his career between Europe and Uruguay and since 2006 he is a mime teacher at the Mime School (AHK).
 He is co-founder of Mime Fabriek, a meeting point for the (inter)national mime & performance art community.

 Research